 - Are you borrowing money to pay off another loan or debt or pay a luxury?

 If you need a personal loan to pay another loan, it shows that you are in serious debt since you will remain in debt even if you have paid the other debt in full.
 Even if they provide faster loans and are open to flexible loan options, they are required by law to do a background check on your profile to ensure you will be able to pay your dues before they approve your loan.
-If you have a debt problem, you may not be able to get an approval.
+If you have a debt problem, you may not be able to get approval.

 Should this happen to you, you should take time to visit a debt manager to consider all the options you can try to manage your loan repayments or debts.

-Meanwhile, if you are loaning to pay for a luxury, like a car which may depreciate in value in the future, it is best you do not take a loan.
-Only seek a loan when you will use the money that will provide long-term benefits like paying for a home for your family.
+Meanwhile, if you are loaning to pay for luxury, like a car which may depreciate in value in the future, it is best you do not take a loan.
+Only seek a loan when you use the money that will provide long-term benefits like paying for a home for your family.

 Like with most products, cash loans from moneylenders come at various types and prices.
 Some are meant for just one use like for business, cars, and homes.
 Personal loans also come with various prices and each moneylender has a different price as compared to the others.

 Before you apply for a loan with your chosen moneylender, make sure you check out their rates and pick one that works well for you.